Enriching the learning experience

 We believe that the involvement of the wider community in the life of the school enriches the learning experience of the children we teach.

 Sometimes the benefits of our community links are plain to see – we are very grateful to the local people who volunteer to help with reading; those that help with after-school clubs; and those that help with fundraising, for example.

 Sometimes the benefits are more subtle.
 Our children really enjoy talking to visitors to our school, particularly to the older members of our community who have such rich and varied life experiences to share.
-In November 2015 we held our first ever Arts Week, with the generous help of several local artists.

 Giving back to the community